 The manner in which the fortification was built is a testimony of the high degree of craftsmanship in this part of the world.
 The port of Alkinoos was in the north, the Lagoon of Chalkiopoulos in the west and the Mon Repos in the east.
 The strategic positioning of the fortification must have been designed by highly skilled architects.

 The marketplace was believed to be located at the northern side of the present bay of Garitsa.
-The acropolis was located where the Analipsi stands today.
+The Acropolis was located where the Analipsi stands today.
 The fortification had just a solitary tower which was strategically located right in the entry of the port of Alkinoos.
 However, today there stands the church of Agios Athanasios.
 Not far from the cemetery, one can see the tower of Neratzha which is in close proximity.
-Furthermore, there is the church of Virgin Mary which is rather carefully preserved.
+Furthermore, there is the church of the Virgin Mary which is rather carefully preserved.
 The primeval aqueduct falls also used to be in this particular area.

 The neighborhood around Garitsa is where a group of archaeologists have discovered vestiges of tombs belonging to the Archaic and Classical periods and was believed to be an integral part of the cemetery that is found nearby.
 The most famous of all is the monument of Menekratis.
 In the ancient times, the town's exclusive naval fleet found a safe haven in the port located at the bay of Chelaios.
 There are two islets at the entry of the bay: the church of Vlaherna is situated on the one, while the other islet, right next to the church, is named Pontikonissi.